AntidoteDB/antidote_aql/README.md

 DELETE FROM Persons Where StudentID = 20525;
 ```

-Just like in a SELECT operation, the where clause can only filter primary keys.
+Just like in an UPDATE operation, the WHERE clause can only filter primary keys.
-If the `WHERE`clause is absent, all the records in the table are deleted.
+If the WHERE clause is absent, all the records in the table are deleted.

 ### TRANSACTION